ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/owners/metrics.rst

       }
     }

-The metrics branch returns data for every day for the past 30 days.
+The Metrics Branch returns data for every day for the past 30 days.